8 Day(s) 7 Night(s)

 The second largest town in Bhutan, Phuentsholing shares its borders with the Indian State of West Bengal.
 Serving as an entry point for travelers from Kolkata and Siliguri, it is an important economic hub of Bhutan.

 Phuentsholing is a town on the southern border of Bhutan, known for its modern architecture.
-It is a valuable trading center of Bhutan, where Indians, Nepalese, and Bhutanese all come together to live and trade harmoniously in this town.
+It is a valuable trading centre of Bhutan, where Indians, Nepalese, and Bhutanese all come together to live and trade harmoniously in this town.

 On your trip to Phuentsholing, you must visit Zangto Pelri Lhakhang, Karbandi Monastery, Bhutan Gate, and Kharbandi Goemba.
 Zangto Pelri Lhakhang is a small temple dedicated to Guru Rinpoche.
 An exquisite example of traditional Bhutanese architecture, the Bhutan Gate is the main gateway for entry from India.
 The Amo Chuu, which is the Crocodile Breeding Centre, breeds almost extinct species like Ghariyals and alligators.
 Karbandi Monastery or Karbandi Goemba is a temple with giant statues of Shabdrung Ngawang, Guru Rinpoche, and Shakyamuni Buddha.
 The temple has a rich history and offers a fantastic view.
 This town is a must-visit if you want to experience a day or two of solidarity and peace.